Governor Generals of India

 Bentinck abolished these courts.

-He established different grades of courts to avoid delay in the trial of cases.
+He established various levels of courts in order to prevent delays in the trial of cases.

 A separate Sadar Diwani Adalat and Sadr Nizamat Adalat were set up at Allahabad for the convenience of the people of Delhi and Upper Provinces.